 In pregnancy, a bleeding and blood clot discussion may not be high on your list of topics to enjoy with morning coffee.
-We can guarantee, however, you will be glad you had this information after your baby arrives!
+As registered nurses, we can guarantee, however, you will be glad you had this information after your baby arrives.
 After nine blessed months of freedom from worry about ‘Aunt Flo’s’ arrival, suddenly questions about postpartum bleeding and blood clots will top your list.

 To save frantic Googling when the time arrives, here are the answers to the most common questions you are likely to have.